CluedIn-io/CluedIn.Documentation/_docs/91-Developer-Portal/150-Processing/Adding a new Processing Pipeline.md

+---
+category: Developer
-Adding a new Processing Pipeline
+title: Adding a new Processing Pipeline
+---

 There are many reasons to add a new processing pipeline.
 The concept behind a processing pipeline is that it allows you to process input data and produce an output.